 An important part of making an accident at work claim is showing how you think your employer is liable for your injuries.
 One way of going about this is by collecting evidence.
 You can do this by yourself, or you could do it with the help of a solicitor.

-Some examples of evidence that could be beneficial can include:
+Some examples of evidence that could be beneficial include:

-• Accident book logs: Workplaces with ten or more employees must have an accident book.
+- Accident book report: Workplaces with ten or more employees must have an accident book.
 Logging your accident in a timely manner ensures that there is a record of your accident.

-• Witness contact details: When you collect the contact details of potential witnesses, this allows a professional to take their statements later.
+- Witness contact details: When you collect the contact details of potential witnesses, it allows a professional to take their statements later.

 Get in touch with our team today to find out how one of our solicitors could help you collect evidence for your claim.
 Or, read on to learn more about compensation for injuries caused by pallet truck accidents.